zkat/chillax/README.md

 encode to JSON.
 These functions will likewise return Lisp objects that represent the parsed JSON responses from CouchDB.
 Exact representations will depend on the server being used.

-*[function]* `get-document db id &key key startkey endkey limit include-docs`
+*[function]* `get-document db id &key attachmentsp (errorpt)`

   Finds a CouchDB document in DB, named by ID.
+PARAMS should be an alist containing the parameters for the HTTP GET request.
+If ATTACHMENTSP is TRUE, the document's attachments will be included in their entirety in their base64-encoded version.
+It is not recommended you use this unless you really know what you're doing.
+If ERRORP is NIL, GET-DOCUMENT will simply return NIL on 404.

+*[function]* `get-document-revision db doc-id &key (errorp t)`

+  Quickly fetches the latest revision for DOC-ID.
+If ERRORP is NIL, this can be used to quickly test the existence of a document.

 *[function]* `all-documents db &rest all-keys`